Counter Terrorism in the Global and Australian Contexts

-At the completion of this subject students will be able to:
+On successful completion of this subject, you will be able to:

-Display engagement with the theoretical and practical paradigms that shape counter terrorism through the examination and exploration of contemporary global and Australian specific policies, programs, and initiatives.
+- Display engagement with the theoretical and practical paradigms that shape counter terrorism through the examination and exploration of contemporary global and Australian specific policies, programs, and initiatives.

-Investigate a substantial body of contemporary counter terrorism and countering violent extremism literature.
+- Investigate a substantial body of contemporary counter terrorism and countering violent extremism literature.

-demonstrate higher order communication skills including the ability to present sustained and persuasive arguments cogently and coherently
+- demonstrate higher order communication skills including the ability to present sustained and persuasive arguments cogently and coherently

-Model research skills, particularly the ability to select appropriate knowledge and evidence from diverse sources in order to effectively evaluate its significance and relevance; formulate sustained and persuasive written and oral arguments.
+- Model research skills, particularly the ability to select appropriate knowledge and evidence from diverse sources in order to effectively evaluate its significance and relevance; formulate sustained and persuasive written and oral arguments.

-demonstrate higher level skills in critical analysis.
+- demonstrate higher level skills in critical analysis.